Quiet morning light through a window, a mug on the table: a calm moment in everyday life

 Reframing keeps the facts but adds choice and agency.

-Cards showing everyday reframes for anxious thoughts
+Cards showing balanced reframes for common anxious thoughts

 Accurate, balanced reframes help stop the spiral without false positivity.